epitron/pdyndns/README.txt

 Usage:

+  1) Install PowerDNS and its SQLite3 backend
+       eg: apt-get install pdns-server pdns-backend-sqlite3
+  2) Setup PowerDNS to use "pdyndns/pdns.db" as its SQLite3 database (sample config files are locaed in "pdyndns/etc/powerdns")
-  1) Start the server:
+  3) Start the server:
        ruby dyndns-server.rb

+     OR

+     Setup apache to run pdyndns (using the "passenger" gem and its apache plugin) (sample config file: "pdyndns/etc/apache.conf")

-Use it!
+  4) Use it!

 HTTP interface: